 Instead of trying to deliver higher resolution or more frames per second, with the Hero7 Black GoPro has focused on making your videos less shaky.
 The result?
 A technology called HyperSmooth: built-in electronic stabilisation that enables you to ditch the gimbal and capture smooth, professional-looking footage on the go.

 Among the powerful updates born into the Hero7 Black are improved audio, a TimeWarp (time lapse) video function, live-streaming and a fun gesture-based UI.
-Yep, the Hero7 Black is the greatest action camera GoPro has made to date.
+Yep, the Hero7 Black is an incredible action camera, and with the release of the GoPro Hero 8 Black, it is now the intermediate action shooter in the GoPro range.

 For perhaps the first time ever, GoPro's action camera crown has been properly challenged – drone royalty DJI recently released its debut action cam, the Osmo Action, and its aimed at the same market at the Hero7 Black.